Contact Lens Care

 An optician can either be a dispensing optician or an ophthalmic optician (see below "Optometrist").
 Unlike an ophthalmologist or an optometrist, a dispensing optician is not qualified to test sight.

-In the UK, we often use the term 'optician’ loosely to describe an individual who works in a high-street store, fits, measures and dispenses corrective eyewear such as contact lenses.
-In the past, the opticians even made lenses, but this is largely outsourced to separate manufacturers to maximize time and money.
+The term 'optician' is loosely used in the UK to describe an individual who deals with all things eye-care related.
+This includes those who work in a high street store to fit contact lenses.
+In the past, the opticians even made lenses.
+Now, this is mostly outsourced to separate manufacturers to maximise time and money.

 What is an ophthalmologist?

 An ophthalmologist is a doctor/surgeon who has become specially trained in eye care.
 They identify and treat conditions or diseases that manifest in the eye through medicine and surgery.

 An ophthalmologist is required to go through years of pre-medical education and medical school with medical practitioners.
 This is usually followed by an internship, and several more years of practical, hands-on surgical training.
 After this, they are certified to practice as a medical doctor officially.

 The ophthalmologists also specialise in different diseases of the eye, such as strabismus, glaucoma, and macular degeneration.
 They may also assist in the monitoring of systemic diseases such as diabetes mellitus.

 An optometrist is also known as a 'Doctor of Optometry'.
 They are qualified eye care professionals and can examine your eyes to detect visual defects.
 They are usually involved in a routine eye check.